juristr/juristr.github.com/_posts/2016-09-20-ng2-get-window-ref.md

 ---

 <div class="article-intro">
 	Remember the <code>$window</code> object in Angular 1?
 Turned out to be quite useful from now and then.
-But what about Angular 2? <code>$window</code> doesn't exist there.
+But what about Angular? <code>$window</code> doesn't exist there.
 What's the alternative?
-How can I inject the <code>Window</code> object into my Angular 2 components?
+How can I inject the <code>Window</code> object into my Angular components?
 </div>

 {% include postads %}

+{% assign message = "Contents are based on Angular version 2+." %}
+{% include warn-notice.html %}

 Referencing global browser objects like `document` or `window` directly from within your code is possible, but not encouraged and considered bad practice.